 (data.frame)

-A data frame containing the pre-calculated Cox-PH results, typically from a function like get_cox_pairwise_df.
-This data is used to generate the annotation table content.
+A data frame containing the pre-calculated Cox-PH results, derived using function get_cox_pairwise_df().

 Value